 Moses Miles is the Chief Operating Officer of the American Thrombosis and Hemostasis Network.
 In this role he is responsible for the day-to-day activities of the organization and ensuring the execution of ATHN’s mission.
 He has more than 30 years’ experience in information and healthcare technology in commercial, US federal and US state environments.
 Moses is a former Senior Manager of Deloitte Consulting and the former Chief Architect of the State of Georgia where he was responsible for setting technology policy and standards for the state’s agencies.

 Michael Niekamp is responsible for ATHN’s finance and human resource functions.
 He brings more than 20 years of experience in financial leadership in the nonprofit healthcare space, including senior leadership roles with the Lung Cancer Research Foundation, Cohen Veterans Network, National Multiple Sclerosis Society, and The Leukemia & Lymphoma Society.
 Michael is a graduate of Siena College in Loudonville, NY.

 As Chief Science Officer (CSO) for ATHN, Michael Recht, MD, PhD, MBA, works at the strategic and policy level to inform the scientific direction of ATHN.
 He works across the organization to define, develop, and implement ATHN’s science and research strategy.

-As a pediatric hematologist, Dr. Recht has actively participated in over 100 clinical trials testing new treatments for children, adolescents and adults with bleeding and clotting disorders, including leading research involving gene therapy for hemophilia.
-Dr. Recht also continues to treat children and young adults affected by bleeding and clotting disorders as a member of the Hemophilia Center at Oregon Health & Science University.
+As a pediatric hematologist, Dr. Recht has actively participated in over 110 clinical trials testing new treatments for children, adolescents, and adults with bleeding and clotting disorders, including leading research involving gene therapy for hemophilia.
+Dr. Recht also continues to treat children, adolescents, and young adults affected by bleeding and clotting disorders as a member of the Hemophilia Treatment Center at Yale University School of Medicine.